A smooth landing for families moving off Bluebird or Serve

 Works for dependents of all ages.

 Bluebird and Serve subaccounts were a fit for teens and adult family members.
-FamZoo accomodates family members of all ages, from kids under 13 to the elderly and everything in between.
+FamZoo accommodates family members of all ages, from kids under 13 to the elderly and everything in between.

-So families can introduce youngsters to sound money habits as soon as possible while taking care of vulnerable adult family members when needed.
+So families can introduce youngsters to sound money habits early while also helping protect vulnerable adult family members when needed.

 Reload and ACH transfers for all cards.